-- 1. Follow instructions 1 through 7 above. - 2.
-If the valve setting is correct for the system being charged, it is quite likely that some refrigerant will be backed up into the condenser and the Sight glass will indicate bubbles in the liquid line. - 3.
+- 1. You must power the condensing unit up to 24hrs prior to complete system energize to allow compressor oil crankcase to warm.
+If not done hours in advance of the system/compressor start-up, there is risk of premature compressor failure, that would not be covered under warranty. - 2.
+Follow instructions 1 through 7 above. - 3.
+If the valve setting is correct for the system being charged, it is quite likely that some refrigerant will be backed up into the condenser and the Sight glass will indicate bubbles in the liquid line. - 4.
 Add more refrigerant, while allowing sufficient time for the refrigerant to stabilize and clear the Sight glass.
-Use supplied information on the following pages for proper final charge. - 4.
-At this point the system is correctly charged for this type of head pressure control at the ambient temperature that exists while the charging procedure is taking place. - 5.
+Use supplied information on the following pages for proper final charge. - 5.
+At this point the system is correctly charged for this type of head pressure control at the ambient temperature that exists while the charging procedure is taking place. - 6.
 If the system is designed to operate at ambient below the ambient that exits during charging, additional charge may have to be added now.